Table of Contents

 Available Tags

-"CHAT_QUERY_REWRITE_PROMPT:Write a more precise query of similar length to this : {query_string}"
+"CHAT_QUERY_REWRITE_PROMPT:Write a more precise query of similar length to this: {query_string}"

-• CHAT_QUERY_REWRITE_GUIDE: Override the system role passed to the LLM.
+• CHAT_QUERY_REWRITE_GUIDE: Overrides the system role.

 "CHAT_QUERY_REWRITE_GUIDE:You are a helpful assistant that responds like a pirate captain"